AdobeDocs/experience-manager-64.de-DE/help/forms/using/report-submitted-data-forms.md

 ---
 title: APIs zum Arbeiten mit gesendeten Formularen in Forms Portal
 seo-title: APIs to work with submitted forms on forms portal
-description: AEM Forms bietet APIs, mit deren Hilfe Sie über das Formularportal gesendete Formulardaten abfragen und Aktionen für sie durchführen können.
+description: AEM Forms bietet APIs, mit denen Sie gesendete Formulardaten im Forms Portal abfragen und bearbeiten können.
 seo-description: AEM Forms provides APIs that you can use to query and take actions on submitted forms data in forms portal.
 uuid: c47c8392-e5a9-4c40-b65e-4a7f379a6b45
 content-type: reference